 Next, we’ll create our Complex Combo Field named manager.
 For this Field, you’ll also select Combo for the Field’s Type.

-You might be confused as to why we are selecting Combo as the Field type here.
-Shouldn’t we select a Field type of Complex Combo?
+You might be confused about why we select Combo as the Field type here.
+Shouldn’t we choose a Field type of Complex Combo?
 Interestingly enough, there is no Field type of Complex Combo.
 You configure a Combo Field to be “complex” by using special syntax when defining the Values that should be available in its dropdown list.

-Earlier, when we created our department Field, we simply hardcoded values in.
-As such, those values will always be visible in this Field’s dropdown list.
+When we created our department Field earlier, we simply hardcoded values.
+As such, those values will always be visible in its dropdown list.
 For our manager Field, however, we want the options in its dropdown list to change based on which department was previously selected.

-To achieve this, we’ll use special syntax when defining the manager Field’s dropdown options.
-To do so, insert three discrete pieces of information (each separated by a colon) for each individual dropdown option.
+We’ll use special syntax when defining the manager Field’s dropdown options to achieve this.
+To do so, insert three discrete pieces of information (each separated by a colon) for each dropdown option.

 Here’s an example of what you might use for a single dropdown option (note the colons):